Erica A.E. Claus, M.A., ISA AM, Antiques, Furnishings + Decorative Arts, Fine Art

 In 2000, upon invitation of the Secretary of State of the U.S.A., Ms. Claus joined the International Visitor Leadership Program on a "Cultural Heritage Preservation Tour" to meet with scholars, art historians, museologists and policy makers to discuss trends in collections management.

-In 2007 Ms. Claus organized a delegation of 12 scholars, museum directors and curators from Germany and Switzerland for a study tour of Canadian native historical and contemporary art, the most extensive and indepth effort of this nature to date.
-The group visited museums, galleries, artist studios and First Nations centers to study art.
+In 2007 Ms. Claus organized a delegation of 12 scholars, museum directors and curators from Germany and Switzerland for a study tour of Canadian Indigenous historical and contemporary art, the most extensive and in-depth effort of this nature at the time.
+The group visited museums, galleries, artist studios and Indigenous cultural centres to study art.

-Born in Montreal, Erica Claus is married to anthropologist, art historian and museologist, Dr. Stephen R. Inglis.
+Born in Montreal of post-WWII refugees from Europe, Erica Claus is married to anthropologist, art historian and museologist, Dr. Stephen R. Inglis.
 They have two daughters.

 - Photography & Photographs